 Medical errors remain a serious public health concern in the United States.
 Studies from the National Academies of Sciences and other medical authorities estimate that tens of thousands of patients die annually from preventable medical mistakes, making medical error one of the leading causes of death nationwide.

 In Pennsylvania, the most common allegation in medical malpractice claims in 2023 and 2024 was “failure to diagnose.”
 In 2024, the state had 974 medical malpractice payments, averaging $534,843.
-As one can imagine, a failure to diagnose can lead to catastrophic outcomes – especially when it comes to diseases like diabetes or cancer that can reduce a person’s lifespan if untreated.
+As one can imagine, when a healthcare provider fails to meet the standard of care, the consequences for patients can be severe and long-lasting.

 Daniel W. Munley